Mark Warner Spoke to CBC News About President Trump’s Attack on Canadian Dairy Tariff-Rate Quotas

 Mark is a past Chair of the International and Economics Committees of the American Bar Association Section of Antitrust Law as well as a member of the Section’s Task Forces on Competition Policy and NAFTA and Antitrust in the Global Economy.
 In addition to being a lawyer, Mr. Warner has a Masters Degree in Economics from the University of Toronto.

-Mark Warner was featured on the CBC News Weekend Business Panel talking about what Donald Trump‘s re-election means for Canada-U.S. trade, Canada’s decision to order ByteDance to wind down TikTok’s two Canadian offices but not to block Canadians from accessing the app or using it to create content, and surging home sales, falling interest rates and Canadian dollar uncertainty.
-(November 9, 2024) Mr. Warner is a Canadian and U.S. lawyer who has practiced in Toronto, Washington, D.C., New York and Brussels.
+Mark Warner was interviewed on CTV’s Your Morning about possible WTO and USMCA legal challenges by Canada to President Trump’s tariffs on imported goods from Canada, prospects for success, defenses, appeals, retaliation and the rules-based international order.
+(March 5, 2025) Mr. Warner is a Canadian and U.S. lawyer who has practiced in Toronto, Washington, D.C., New York and Brussels.
 Mark also previously worked on trade and competition issues as counsel in the OECD Trade Directorate where he participated in the negotiations of the Multilateral Agreement on Investment and represented the OECD at meetings of the WTO Working Group on Trade and Competition Policy and the Working Group on Trade and Investment.

 Mark is a past Chair of the International and Economics Committees of the American Bar Association Section of Antitrust Law as well as a member of the Section’s Task Forces on Competition Policy and NAFTA and Antitrust in the Global Economy.
 In addition to being a lawyer, Mr. Warner has a Masters Degree in Economics from the University of Toronto.

-Mark Warner was interviewed by the Financial Post about what Donald Trump‘s re-election means for Canada-U.S. trade.
-(November 8, 2024) Mr. Warner is a Canadian and U.S. lawyer who has practiced in Toronto, Washington, D.C., New York and Brussels.
+Mark Warner was interviewed on Newstalk 1010 in Toronto Round One panel about President Trump’s 25% tariffs on imported goods from Canada going into effect, Canada’s retaliation, and the tone and substance of retaliation by the governments of Canada and Ontario.
+(March 5, 2025) Mr. Warner is a Canadian and U.S. lawyer who has practiced in Toronto, Washington, D.C., New York and Brussels.
 Mark also previously worked on trade and competition issues as counsel in the OECD Trade Directorate where he participated in the negotiations of the Multilateral Agreement on Investment and represented the OECD at meetings of the WTO Working Group on Trade and Competition Policy and the Working Group on Trade and Investment.

 As Legal Director of the Ontario Ministry of Economic Development & Trade, Mark led Ontario’s legal team for the negotiation of the Canada-U.S. Agreement on Government Procurement, advised on trade disputes (including the Green Energy Act and softwood lumber) and various NAFTA Chapter 11 investor-state arbitration matters.
 He also led the Ontario’s legal team for the insolvency / restructuring of General Motors and Chrysler, and various grant and loan agreements to leading automotive and automotive parts companies, including to electric car battery manufacturer, Electrovaya and a Better Place demonstration centre and electric vehicle charging station network, and more recently has assisted with an electrical vehicle battery manufacturing contractual dispute.